SherG/s2/blog/facebook-ads-roi.md

 ## Facebook Lead Ads

 A former client received a pitch from a Facebook Ads marketer.
 The marketer offered to run lead ads for him for a month for free.
-"Free" means you pay nothing for the advertiser's work, you do pay for the ads themselves.
+"Free" means you pay nothing for the advertiser's work; you do pay for the ads themselves.
 The client asked me for my take on the pitch.

 My response was that while I don't provide a service that vets individual marketers, this pitch is common and accepted in the industry.